Tionne Watkins: Solo work

-In addition to her work with TLC, Watkins recorded solo singles, including: "Touch Myself" (for the soundtrack of the 1996 film Fled) and "My Getaway" (for the soundtrack to the 2000 film Rugrats in Paris: The Movie).
-In addition, she has been a featured vocalist on such songs as: "Ghetto Love" with Da Brat, "Changes" with Society of Soul, "He Say She Say" with Keith Sweat, "Different Times" with Raphael Saadiq and "Be Somebody" with Paula Cole.
+In addition to her work with TLC, Watkins has recorded solo singles like "Touch Myself" (for the soundtrack of the 1996 film Fled) and "My Getaway" (for the soundtrack of the 2000 film Rugrats in Paris: The Movie).
+Additionally, she has been a featured vocalist on songs such as "Ghetto Love" with Da Brat, "Changes" with Society of Soul, "He Say She Say" with Keith Sweat, "Different Times" with Raphael Saadiq and "Be Somebody" with Paula Cole.
 She also featured on the song "It's Good" by YoungBloodZ.
 On January 22, 2013, Watkins released her first solo single in over 15 years titled "Champion".
-The song was released digitally, and proceeds went to help raise awareness for people suffering from blood conditions such as Sickle Cell.
-On September 6, 2017, Watkins released her latest single digitally from her audiobook "A Sick Life" titled "Dreams".
+The song was released digitally, and proceeds went to help raise awareness for people suffering from blood conditions such as sickle cell and leukemia.
+On September 6, 2017, Watkins digitally released her latest single titled "Dreams" from her audiobook "A Sick Life".

 Television and film

 Watkins has worked as an actress, appearing in Hype Williams' 1998 film Belly.
 She also appeared in two episodes of Living Single, the first time guest-starring along with her bandmates and another time without them.
-Watkins served as one of the executive producers for the 2006 movie ATL featuring the rapper, T.I.
+Watkins served as one of the executive producers for the 2006 movie ATL featuring the rapper T.I.
 She also appeared on The Real Housewives of Atlanta as a friend of Kandi Burruss.
 Watkins made a guest appearance as Pam Grier in one episode of the Adult Swim series Black Dynamite.
-In 2009, Watkins was a participant in the eight season of The Apprentice, finishing in 11th place.
-Watkins' reality TV show Totally T-Boz, premiered January 1, 2013, on the TLC network, and ran four episodes.
+In 2009, Watkins was a participant in the eighth season of The Apprentice, finishing in 11th place.
+Watkins' reality TV show, Totally T-Boz, premiered January 1, 2013, on the TLC network, and ran four episodes.
 The show chronicled Watkins' quest to create a solo album, reunite with bandmember, Chilli, and her life with her daughter Chase.

-In 2016, Watkins and Chili joined actress Zoe Saldana onstage for her second round performance of "No Scrubs" on Spike's Lip Sync Battle against actor Zachary Quinto.
+In 2016, Watkins and Chili joined actress Zoe Saldaña onstage for her second round performance of "No Scrubs" on Spike's Lip Sync Battle against actor Zachary Quinto.
 In November 2016, she began a two-month acting stint as Sheila, a hardened prison inmate, on Days of Our Lives.
 Watkins would later return to Days of Our Lives as a recurring character, playing the zany ex-con Sheila, in both 2017 and 2018.
 In 2017, she lent her voice to a character in Trolland, also known as Trollz, a direct-to-DVD CGI-animated movie.